jdereg/json-command-servlet/README.md

 `call("apollo.getCell", [{method:'calcPrice',state:'OH'}]);` This will find the n-cube apollo, locate the 'method' axis and select the `calcPrice` column, then locate the `state` axis and `OH` column (or `Default` if `OH` was not there), then execute the cell at this location.
 If the cell contains a simple value, it will be returned.
 If the cell is a GroovyExpression, it will be executed.
-The cell can have a URL to your groovy code allowing you to edit your code in your favorite IDE (as well as single step debug it too), or the code could be 'inline' within the cell.
+The cell can have a URL to your groovy code (placed on a Content Delivery Network
+- CDN) allowing you to edit your code in your favorite IDE (as well as single step debug it too), or the code could be 'inline' within the cell.

 The image below is an example of what the n-cube controller looks like:
 ![Alt text](https://raw.githubusercontent.com/jdereg/json-command-servlet/master/ncubeScreenShot.png "n-cube Controller")